 There are seven white canvas tents in total, each with their own unique layout and style.
 The tents are far enough apart to enjoy your own privacy but close enough to reach the main camp quickly.

 My tent was characterised by four-poster beds, a lukewarm shower (quite the luxury in the bush), lights but no electrical plugs (fair warning) and my favourite feature of all: no cell service or wi-fi connection.
 A chance to truly switch off.

 Meerkats in the Kalahari

-One of the main reasons this camp is chosen by travellers and indeed, a core consideration in my own planning, is the chance to walk with meerkats in the wild.
-The walk lasts about 20-30 minutes as the sun is setting, while the meerkats make their way to shelter for the evening.
+One of the main reasons this camp is chosen by travellers is the chance to walk with meerkats.
+This was indeed one of my core considerations when choosing to stay at San Camp!
+Walking with the meerkats lasts about 20-30 minutes as the sun is setting over barren land.
+You will embark on the walk at sunrise or sunset, observing the meerkats make their way to shelter for the evening.

 Staying at San Camp

-What is included: full board with meals, laundry, game drives and some activities
+What is included?
+Your rate includes full board with meals, laundry, game drives and some activities.

 Rooms: Seven tents